ClaudiaBruno/Lis_res_letter/README.md

-# Lisdexamfetamine_letter
+# Lis_res_letter

-#RR project in Rstudio
- Project for Lisdexamfetamine letter analysis - git control
+Repository for analysis of changes in subsidy policy of lisdexamfetamine.